ranabanerjee15/ranabanerjee15.github.io/_posts/2021-04-28-Azure-Setup-Ubuntu- on Wsl2-For-Jekyll-And-Github-Pages-Blog.md

 ---
-title: "How to setup WSL2 Ubuntu for Jekyll Blog"
+title: "How to setup Ubuntu on Windows 10 Wsl2 for Jekyll Blog"
 date: 2021-04-28 23:00:00 +1000
 categories: [Linux, Ubuntu]
 tags: [Ubuntu, WSL2, Jekyll, Chirpy]